William Wollaston (Ipswich MP elected 1768): Life

 He was a close friend of artist Thomas Gainsborough, with whom he shared a love of music.
-Gainsborough painted Wollaston's portrait in about 1758.
+Gainsborough painted Wollaston's portrait in about 1758 shortly before the artist left Ipswich to settle in the spa town of Bath..
 In 1794 to pay off a gambling debt Wollaston sold the family estate of Finborough Hall to Roger Pettiward (d.1833), whose family owned the neighbouring estate at Onehouse.

 Family

 Wollaston was married to Blanche, daughter of Robert Hyde Page and sister of Sir Thomas-Hyde Page.
 They had no children.